AI-Assisted Scientific Assessment: A Case Study on Climate Change: Results

-Human interventions involve also substantive accuracy issues; e.g., regarding the qualification of consensus.
-In a notable departure from the draft, involving the statement that "the scientific community has achieved consensus that the AMOC is weakening", primarily due to human activity, the experts removed the consensus claim and characterized the state of knowledge as complex and debated.
-The scientists incorporated findings from recent research that depict a much more nuanced and sometimes contradictory picture of AMOC's stability.
-For example, discussing evidence, missed by the \assistant draft, from air-sea heat flux and hydrographic data that suggest the circulation has remained more stable than previously thought.
-At another point the scientists lowered the confidence on purely anthropogenic attribution of the weakening of AMOC from "Medium Confidence" to "Low Confidence".
+While the draft is a solid high-level summary, the final version of the paper is a more rigorous, complete, evidence-based scientific assessment.
+Retained sentences in the final version sometimes replace generic, colloquial or emotive phrasing with neutral and technical descriptions.
+The edited sentences use a more nuanced language and articulate uncertainty more transparently and consistently.
+In the two most consequential corrections to the draft, the scientists contradicted the AI statement about 'full scientific consensus' on the weakening of AMOC and downgraded the confidence level on the anthropogenic attribution of the weakening of AMOC from 'Medium' to 'Low'.
+These edits demonstrate that the final report is not merely an expanded version, but a substantively revised scientific assessment.
+In terms of intervention, the scientists incorporated findings from recent research that depict a more nuanced and sometimes contradictory picture of AMOC's stability.
+For example, discussing evidence missed by the \assistant draft, from air-sea heat flux and hydrographic data that suggest the circulation has remained more stable than previously thought.
 In these cases, human experts embraced complexity while the \assistant seemed to smooth over conflicts to present a unified narrative.
-Section~\ref{sect:example-sentences}, in the Appendix lists several examples.
+Appendix~\ref{sect:example-sentences}, lists several examples.

+We recorded 1,151 actions in the \assistant.
+Experts revised the text, exchanged feedback with AI and co-authors and worked with sources (cf. Table~\ref{tab:action-by-section}).
+AI-generated revisions were preferred over manual edits.
+They account for $\sim$80\% of all revisions and $\sim$75\% of submitted versions.
+Text span-level feedback is the most frequent interaction type ($33\%$).
+To provide additional exploratory context on the workflow dynamics, we used Gemini to categorize the logged interactions and to estimate revision attribution across the 104 versions.
+These results are based on AI self-evaluation and cannot be easily validated; so they should be interpreted as providing exploratory context.
+The full analysis and detailed tables are reported in Appendix~\ref{sec:appendix-interactions}.
+In summary, an estimate of revision attribution credits AI for $25\%$ of the revision content (cf.\ \S\ref{sec:attribution-example} for an example).
+Chat interactions covered a broad range of topics, from scientific review and critique to source management and tool help.

-Finally, with respect to evidence, the increase in number of references was accompanied by a qualitative improvement in source selection and relevance.
-The final list of references includes foundational sources, and introduced a broader, more balanced, set of evidences as well as increasing the technical depth of the literature.
+The increase in number of references was accompanied by a qualitative improvement in source selection and relevance.
+The final list of references includes foundational sources, and introduced a broader, more balanced, set of evidence as well as increasing the technical depth of the literature.